Jim-JMCD/syncBKUP/README.md

    * --backup --backup-dir These create the version directories
    * --no-links Do not follow or use symbolic links.
    * --delete When source is synchronised with the repository anything delted on source is mirrored in the repository.
    * --log-file This appends the output created by rsync and the -v option to a designated log file.

+Compression not used becasue it only of benefits IP network synchronisations.
+If compression is enabled for non-networked transfers synchronisations have to do a lot of unnecessary processing of compression.

+Rsync will not compress files that are already compressed (most multimedia) and small files.